Chris Paul helps Suns hold off Nuggets, improve to 5-1

 PRAISE FOR PAUL

-Count Malone as a big fan of Paul, who was acquired by the Suns as part of their trade with Oklahoma City.
+Count Malone as a big fan of Paul.

 “A first-ballot Hall of Famer,” Malone said.